 United Kingdom

-The registration consists of two letters, followed by two letters and three serial letters.
+The registration consists of two letters, followed by two letters above three serial letters.

-The first two letters denote the issuing office, but JA is a reserved code.
+The first two letters denote the issuing office, where G stands for Hampshire and HS for Portsmouth.

 United Kingdom

-The registration consists of two letters, followed by two letters and three serial letters.
+The registration consists of two letters, followed by two letters above three serial letters.

-The first two letters denote the issuing office, where G stands for Garden of England and GJ for Maidstone.
+The first two letters denote the issuing office, where G stands for Garden of England and GA for Maidstone.

 Left of the plate is a (optional) blue band with the oval GB in white below the twelve golden European stars.